ImagingDataCommons/idc-index/docs/column_descriptions.md

 and CodeValue, or CodeMeaning.
 If this is new to you, a brief explanation on the three-value based coding scheme in DICOM can be found at https://learn.canceridc.dev/dicom/coding-schemes.

+## `clinical_index`

+Many of the image collections available in IDC are accompanied by clinical data.
+Such clinical data is organized in one or more tables that are shared alongside the images.

+Each row in `clinical_index` corresponds to a column in a clinical table available in IDC.
+You can use this index to find collections that have a specific clinical attribute, compare availability of the clinical data across collections, identify patients that have specific clinical characteristics.

+Note that IDC does not perform any harmonization of the clinical data across collections, or any validation of the content of the tables.
+We share clinical data as it was provided by the submitter.

+provides the list of all of the columns across all of the clinical tables available in IDC.
+It contains the following items:

+- `collection_id`: identifier of the collection where the given clinical data attribute is available
+- `short_table_name`: name of the clinical data table where the attribute is encountered; the referenced table can be loaded into a Pandas DataFrame using the `IDCClient.get_clinical_data()` call
+- `table_name`: fully resolved name of the table in IDC Google BigQuery public dataset (only relevant if you would like to search using BigQuery)
+- `column`: name of the column that is available in the given clinical table
+- `colum_label`: label of the column (this field may contain more extensive information describing a given column)
+- `values`: set of values defining the content of the column (relevant if the column contains fixed list of values and not free text)